 ACCOMPLISHMENTS: During Fiscal Year 2019/2020, VCTC completed over sixty new vehicle installations of the new countywide real-time passenger information system for the Gold Coast Transit District fleet.
 In total, over 150 transit vehicles, across the nine different bus transit operators are live on the GoVCBus real-time passenger information system.

-The system provides live GTFS feeds (or "Google transit") to the public through the VCTC-specific app "GoVCBus" and to third-party services, such as Google Maps, Apple, Microsoft, and "Transit App."
-In addition, working in coordination with the cities across the county, real-time passenger information signs were installed, and additional signs and facility improvements are planned for the upcoming year.
-Each on-board system is integrated with automatic passenger counters, fareboxes and onboard fleet technologies.
+The GOVCBus system played an important role during the COVID-19 response period.
+In addition to providing real-time location information, the stand-alone app and website was regularly updated with each of the Ventura County agencies latest public-facing rider alerts and service announcements.
+The system provided live GTFS feeds (or "Google transit") to the public via apps, including third-party services, such as Google Maps, Apple, Microsoft, and "Transit App."
+In addition to fleet installations, and in coordination with the cities across the county, real-time passenger information signs were installed, improving bus stop facilities for waiting passengers.
+Each on-board system is integrated with automatic passenger counters, fareboxes and onboard fleet technologies, which is integrated across the county.
 All passenger boarding and on-time performance data are connected to a central repository at VCTC.
-The system includes automatic voice annunciation and visual "announcement" services for Thousand Oaks, Moorpark, Simi Valley, Ojai and Gold Coast passengers.
+The system also includes automatic voice annunciation and visual "announcement" services for Thousand Oaks, Moorpark, Simi Valley, Ojai and Gold Coast passengers.
 This year, staff will explore options to deploy this technology to the remaining transit providers: Kanan Shuttle, VCTC Intercity, Valley Express and Camarillo.
-Such service greatly helps to improve accessibility for the visually and hearing impaired and is considered an ADA best-practice for transit.
+Such service greatly helps to improve accessibility for the visually and hearing impaired and is considered an ADA bestpractice for transit.

-Over the past year, VCTC has transitioned more and more riders to ordering their passes online.
-VCTC is also engaging firms to pilot mobile ticketing solutions and is looking forward to implementing a regional mobile ticketing program to alleviate requirements for pass sales locations and grow ridership.
+Additionally, over the past year, online sales increased as VCTC transitioned more and more riders to ordering their passes online.
+Through this program, VCTC is also engaging firms to pilot mobile ticketing solutions and is looking forward to implementing a regional mobile ticketing program to alleviate requirements for pass sales locations, onboard farebox activities and to grow ridership.